Content

 Swissgrid’s activities mean that it is exposed to various financial risks.
 These include liquidity, foreign currency, interest rate and counterparty risks.

-Depending on the financial volume and timing, the financial implementation of the measures envisaged by the federal government to ensure security of supply (power reserve) may mean that Swissgrid has to provide interim financing for these resources, which are to be funded via downstream tariff revenues.
-Swissgrid therefore took measures at an early stage to ensure liquidity at all times by means of intensified continuous planning, close monitoring of the funding requirements, an increase in minimum liquidity levels and the provision of confirmed bank credit facilities.
+Depending on the financial volume and timing, the proper financial implementation of operational business activities and the additional tasks transferred to Swissgrid by the federal government may mean that Swissgrid has to provide interim financing for these resources, which are to be funded via downstream tariff revenues.
+Swissgrid anticipates developments on an ongoing basis and takes measures at an early stage to ensure liquidity at all times by means of intensified continuous planning, close monitoring of the funding requirements, an increase in minimum liquidity levels and the provision of confirmed bank credit facilities.

 Foreign currency risk is reduced through natural hedging and forward exchange transactions.
 The hedging strategy is reviewed periodically and updated as needed.